 Lyft driver bonuses can pay anywhere from $50 to $200 Note: Sign-on bonuses are not retroactive, which means it’s crucial that you remember to enter the code at the time of sign-up in order to earn the cash.

 Uber driver-partners can participate in two types of promotions: Quest and Boost.
 With Quest, partners have the opportunity to earn a cash reward by completing a set number of trips.
 With Boost, partners can earn higher fares during busy hours in featured areas.

 Passenger referral bonuses

-Passenger referrals are a great way to diversify your earnings when driving for rideshare companies.
+Passenger referrals are a great way to diversify your earnings when driving with rideshare companies.
 When you refer someone to sign up to ride with Uber or Lyft, you make extra cash.
-Lyft pays drivers $10 per referral, and Uber gives drivers $30 in extra ride credits — perfect for paying for your own trip home after a night out (don’t be that rider who barfs in the Uber!), or getting a ride to the airport for that vacay you’re paying for with Lyft earnings.
+Lyft pays drivers $10 per referral, and Uber gives driver-partners $30 in extra ride credits — perfect for paying for your own trip home after a night out (don’t be that rider who barfs in the Uber!), or getting a ride to the airport for that vacay you’re paying for with Lyft earnings.

-Uber Partner driver discounts
+Uber Driver-Partner discounts